Waipukurau's Amanda Large is gunning for a belated birthday present at this week's Horse of the Year Show (HOY) in Hastings.

-To be able to compete at HOY, she needed to win at least a champion's ribbon - or two reserve champions - at a qualifying show on her relatively new horse.
+To be able to compete at HOY, she needed to win a champion's ribbon — or two reserve champions — at a qualifying show on her relatively new horse.

-Not content to simply qualify, Amanda proceeded to win two champion and a reserve champion ribbon.
+Not content to simply qualify, Amanda won two champion and a reserve champion ribbon.

-She said the Pleasure classes had become "very popular and very competitive" in the past few years, to the point where they were now "right up there" with the Saddle Hunter and Park Hack classes.
+She said the pleasure classes had become "very popular and very competitive" in the last few years, to the point where they were now "right up there" with the Saddle Hunter and Park Hack classes.

 "So the horse still has to nice and quiet and placid, but also free moving, and have a nice disposition and nature."

-A lot of work still went into turning out a horse in the Pleasure classes.
+In something of an oxymoron, Amanda said there was an inordinate amount of work that went into turning out a horse in the Pleasure classes.

-Mrs Large was proud of her daughter's efforts in qualifying and was looking forward to watching her compete this weekend at HOY after a long hiatus.
+Mrs Large said she was proud of her daughter's efforts in qualifying and was looking forward to watching her daughter compete this weekend at HOY after a long hiatus.

 "It's taken Amanda a lot of hard work and dedication but she's done very well," she said.

-Former Olympic Cup winners Simon and Claire Wilson are competing in the Grand Prix, while their children Tim and Anna are riding in the lower level showjumping classes.
+Former Olympic cup winners, Simon and Claire Wilson are competing at HOY but in the Grand Prix, while their children Tim and Anna are riding in the lower level showjumping classes.

 Amanda Fraser and her daughter Lucy are competing in the showing classes.

-Andrew McLennan and Dylan Bibby are two young CHB showjumpers and sisters Ella and Hannah von Dadelszen are competing in the Show Hunter classes, while Brooke Edgecombe is expected to contest the show finale, the Olympic Cup, on Sunday.
+Andrew McLennan and Dylan Bibby are two young CHB showjumpers and sisters Ella and Hannah von Dadelszen are both competing in the Show Hunter classes, while Brooke Edgecombe is expected to contest the Olympic Cup.